RayPT808/The-Pacemaker/README.md

 ### Media

-+ Youtube video was used from my own Youtube channel's video library.
-- Images for illustration and design were taken from open source site Istock.
+- Images for illustration and design were taken from open source site Wecteezy.com.